BSA Gold Star: Gold Star Daytona

 In 1954, BSA wanted to win the prestigious United States Daytona 200 race.
 During the 1950s, the race was run partly on asphalt and partly on the beach at Daytona.
-A team of works prepared Gold Stars and A7 Shooting Stars were entered.
+A team of workers prepared Gold Stars and A7 Shooting Stars were entered.
 The race was won by a Shooting Star with a Gold Star in 3rd place.
-A replica of the works Gold Star was offered to the public.
+A replica of the work Gold Star was offered to the public.
 The specification included a rigid frame, which saved 50 lbs over the swinging-arm frame.
 Engine modifications included using a 350cc head, which had a better downdraught angle, machined to 500cc dimensions and fitted with a large inlet valve.
 The engine produced 44bhp.
 The model was also offered in subsequent years.

 Rigid framed machines became successful on the USA "Flat Track" scene in the hands of riders such as Dick Mann and tuners like CR Axtell.
 Special lightweight rigid frames such as the "Trackmaster" were also produced by American makers specifically for this purpose.

 A swinging arm version, known by the factory as "USA Short Circuit" was also produced in 1956 and 1957.

 Gold Star Catalina

 In 1956, Chuck Minert won the Catalina Grand Prix on a modified Gold Star.
 (The Catalina Grand Prix was a popular 100-mile race on the island of Santa Catalina off the coast of Los Angeles.
 In 1956 more than 1,000 bikes started the race.)
 Modifications included a larger fuel tank, an air scoop on the front brake and a 19" front wheel.

-US west coast BSA distributor, Hap Alzina, persuaded the factory to produce a replica named after the race.
+US West Coast BSA distributor, Hap Alzina, persuaded the factory to produce a replica named after the race.
 The Gold Star Catalina was manufactured from 1959 to 1963.

 End of production

-Towards the end the Gold Star was only offered in scrambles, or Clubmans trim.
+Towards the end of its production life, the Gold Star was offered only in scrambles or Clubman trim.
 In 1963 Lucas ceased to produce the magneto used in the B series, and that line of singles was ended.
 The demise of the Lucas magneto was a prime reason that BSA and Triumph reconfigured their pre-unit-construction parallel twins into engines with integral gearboxes, simultaneously converting the ignition system from magneto to battery and coil.
-The Gold Star was not considered for progression to unit-construction, and instead the 250 cc BSA C15 was developed (via the B40) into the 500 cc B50.
-Although the B50 never attained the kudos of the DBD34, a B50 fielded by Mead & Tomkinson once held the class lap record in the Production TT, as well as gaining a class 2nd at the 24-hour endurance races the Le Mans Bol d'Or and a class win at the Montjuïc circuit in Barcelona.
+The Gold Star was not considered for progression to unit construction, and instead, the 250 cc BSA C15 was developed (via the B40) into the 500 cc B50.
+Although the B50 never attained the kudos of the DBD34, a B50 fielded by Mead & Tomkinson once held the class lap record in the Production TT, as well as gaining a class 2nd at the 24-hour endurance races in the Le Mans Bol d'Or and a class win at the Montjuïc circuit in Barcelona.
 CCM used BSA B50 bottom ends in their early specials.